 2. If an ADU is lawful, is it feasible to build one on the property?
 When reviewing the zoning ordinance, look at what requirements the local government will require as a condition of permitting the ADU.
 Will you have to provide additional on-site parking?
-Are there setbacks that restrict where a detached ADU can be located?
+Are there setback rules that restrict where a detached ADU can be located?
 Is an attached ADU permitted, but not a detached ADU?
-If the zoning ordinance includes restrictions that make it so that you cannot lawfully build an ADU, you may need to seek a "variance."
+If the zoning ordinance includes restrictions that make it so that you cannot lawfully build an ADU, you might need to seek a "variance."
 However, variances add cost and complexity to a land use application, and there is no guarantee that a variance will be granted.
 Before incurring any costs related to your ADU project, it is important to determine whether it is feasible to build an ADU on your property.

 3. How much will the ADU cost to build?
 A detached ADU could cost as much as a small house to construct.
 An attached ADU will likely cost less, but still be costly.
 Once you have a good idea of the scope of the project (for example, detached versus attached, as well as size) getting bids from several reputable general contractors with experience building ADUs will help give you a good idea of how much you will likely spend on construction.
 Your cost will not be limited, though, to the construction costs quoted by the contractor.
 You will also have to pay for building and land use permits and design (architecture), and you might have financing expenses (see below).
 It is also possible you will have to pay for professional services from an engineer, surveyor, or attorney.